ONSITE: Come Alive

 We are able to offer a limited number of partial bursaries through the Community Diversity & Inclusion Fund.
 Applications must be received at least 4 weeks prior to the program start date.

 You can find our cancellation policy here

-Your program begins with dinner at 6pm, followed by an orientation at 7pm and your first session at 7:30pm
+Your program begins with dinner at 6pm, followed by your first session at 7:30pm

 - Breakfast 8-9:00am